-$$map (\lambda(a, b) \rightarrow a + b) xs$$
+$$map \ (\lambda(a,b) \to a+b) \ xs$$

 Details: Anonymous functions can only perform one match against an argument.
 That is, you cannot stack together several anonymous functions to define one function, as you can with equations.

 Anonymous functions are considered most fundamental because definitions such as that for simple given in Chapter 1: